Yup, there are so many incredible and a heap of the best places in the UK to visit. So much so that you’ll be spoilt for choice.

 Be sure to check out the Royal Mile and Holyrood Palace (the Queen’s palace whilst in Edinburgh),

-Also, if it’s your first time in the city, check out some of these free things, some of the cities best bars and a few of Edinburgh’s secret spots that are hidden in plain sight.
 It’s totally one of the best places in the UK to visit when exploring the beauty of Scotland.

 8.)
 Watergate Bay, Cornwall

 Watergate Bay is a gorgeous little beach spot that’s just so lovely.
 On the north coast of Cornwall, near Newquay, it’s a great place to unwind, do some surfing or just relax on the sandy beach.

 We stayed at the beautiful Watergate Bay Hotel, which is a perfect mix of laid-back luxury with none of the pomp.